yan-soon/tp/docs/UserGuide.md

 ### Finding a specific module or a group of modules: `find`

+Scenario:<br>
+Let's say you have been adding a huge number of modules into GradPad, and you have lost track of the modules you have added.
+You want to check and see all CS-coded modules with the "core" tag.

 The `find` command allows you to filter the Completed Modules list to display the modules that you want to see.
 You can do this by specifying parts of the module code of the module(s) you wish to display.
 Additionally, you can also specify the tags of the module(s) you wish to display.
 When specifying tags however, you must type out the entire tag and not just a part of it.

-Example:<br>
-Let's say you have been adding a huge number of modules into GradPad, and you have lost track of the modules you have added.
-You want to check and see all CS-coded modules with the "core" tag.

 Instead of scrolling through the long Completed Modules list and checking the modules one by one, you can easily filter the list to display that module by `find`-ing said module.